Beforerr/dotfiles/README.md

 - Sync application settings with [mackup](https://github.com/lra/mackup) (see [mackup.cfg](./home/private_dot_mackup.cfg)).
     - Note:
         - `mackup` is not used for syncing dotfiles, mostly for private application settings (such as `rclone`, `espanso` and so on).
-        - It is better to specify the application settings in the `mackup.cfg` file (whitelist instead of blacklist).
+        - It is better to specify the application settings in the `.mackup.cfg` file (whitelist instead of blacklist).

 ## General setup